GiannisArk/USENIX24_DataSafety/README.md

 * **API_methods_list**

-  This is the expanded version of Reaper's permission-protected function list and list of non-permission-protected functions that yield Personally Identifiable Information (PII)
+  This is the expanded version of Reaper's permission-protected function list and the list of non-permission-protected functions that yield Personally Identifiable Information (PII)

 * **pseudocode/RunTimeConsentDialogDynamicIdentifier.pdf**

-  This is the pseudocode of the script we implemented and we used it to identify run-time consent dialogs dynamically.
+  This is the pseudocode of the script we implemented and used to identify run-time consent dialogs dynamically.

 ### Paper